-You may have heard about ‘bioplastic’ alternatives to single-use plastic, often referred to by the brand name ‘Vegware.’
+You may have heard about ‘bioplastic’ alternatives to single-use plastic, also known as compostable disposables.
 Bioplastic cups, cutlery and straws are NOT currently a clever solution for most bars and riverside event situations.
 They are made from renewable plant sources BUT they can only be properly disposed of using a special industrial process currently not widely available in the UK.

 Common bioplastics currently on the market include: